zenml-io/zenml/docs/book/how-to/infrastructure-deployment/infrastructure-as-code/best-practices.md

 - Document all required configuration fields
 - Consider component dependencies when organizing stacks
 - Separate infrastructure and ZenML registration state
-- Use workspaces for different environments
+- Use [Terraform workspaces](https://www.terraform.io/docs/language/state/workspaces.html) for different environments
-- Keep registration state with the ML operations team
+- Ensure that the ML operations team manages the registration state to maintain control over the ZenML stack components and their configurations.
+This helps in keeping the infrastructure and ML operations aligned and allows for better tracking and auditing of changes.

 ## Conclusion